faibz/ImageRecognition/README.md

 * Maps Controller - Provides a single endpoint for creating an image map (visualisation of a map can be seen below).
 Consumed by the Client project when breaking down a large image.
 * Tags Controller - Provides endpoints for the Worker project to send post-analysis image data and for the Client project to ask for the aforementioned image data.
 Consumed by Worker and Client projects.
 * Versions Controller - Provides information about DistributedSystems.Worker versions for updating purposes.
 Could, in future, be consumed by the Worker project to know when to update.

+Underneath the controller layer, there are some services that follow up some of the processing required by the controllers.
+Three important responsibilities on the service layer are:
+* Uploading the image - When image pieces come in, they need to be uploaded to Blob storage so they can be accessed by the Worker project.
+Sending a processing require - For the Worker project to know it needs to process an image, a message gets placed on a service bus queue which the Worker project listens to.
+* Storing the image data - To keep track of the image and map data, some data gets stored in a database.

+### DistributedSystems.Worker

+.NET Core 2.1 Console Application

+### DistributedSystems.WorkerManager

+.NET Framework 4.7 Windows Service (using TopShelf)

+### DistributedSystems.Migrations

+.NET Core 2.1 Console Application

 ## System Design